Building Skills that Transfer

 What We Found

-While each advanced manufacturing industry has unique technologies and workforce needs, M-SPIRE's research found significant overlap in the skills employers seek across Medical Technology, Semiconductor & Microelectronics Manufacturing, Sustainable Plastics Manufacturing, and Clean Technology.
+While each advanced manufacturing subsector has unique technologies and workforce needs, the M-SPIRE Advanced Manufacturing Skills Analysis found significant overlap in the skills employers request.
+The essential skills of communication, leadership, operations, management, and problem solving were consistently in high demand across all subsectors (Med Tech, Semiconductor & Microelectronics Manufacturing, Sustainable Plastics Manufacturing, and Clean Technology).
+Communication was the most commonly requested skill across the analysis.

 Why It Matters